 Often, we don’t even consider our digestive process until it is not working properly.
 As children—little balls of spinning energy—we learn to take it for granted.
 It’s just there.
 It happens.
-As adults, with various habits and dis-ease, we've come to realize our fires need rekindling.
+As adults, with various habits and disease, we've come to realize our fires need rekindling.

-Did you know that 70% percent of the body’s immune system dwells in the digestive tract?
+Did you know 70% percent of the body’s immune system dwells in the digestive tract?
 This is why many practitioners theorize that poor digestion is the root cause of many disorders.

-The symptoms of poor digestion include excessive gas, constipation, diarrhea, burning, vomiting, indigestion, bloating, and pain, and if left untreated can over time transform into diseases caused by the inability of the body to absorb nutrition properly.
-In various forms, Western medicine has given them names such as irritable bowel syndrome, ulcers, colitis, and pancreatitis among many others.
+The symptoms of poor digestion include excessive gas, constipation, diarrhea, burning, vomiting, indigestion, bloating and pain, and if left untreated can over time transform into diseases caused by the inability of the body to absorb nutrition properly.
+In various forms, Western medicine has given them names such as irritable bowel syndrome, ulcers, colitis and pancreatitis among many others.
 Through the eyes of Ayurveda, the practitioner comes to an understanding of its cause by examining a patient’s lifestyle.
 Faulty eating practices are usually the number one culprit, which includes poor food choices and poor food combination practices.

 These tried-and-true herbs each have their own long list of benefits along with a lengthy history of usage to support health.
-The digestive herbs in HANAH ONE include:
+The 10 digestive herbs in HANAH ONE include:

-Calamus is a root used to expel gas and relieve discomfort.
+- Calamus is a root used to expel gas and relieve discomfort.
 Calamus awakens the digestive fire.
 Interestingly, its sanskrit name, vacha, means speech, and it is known to encourage you to speak from your highest consciousness.

-Bael is a wood apple.
-Bael contains phenolic compounds filled with antioxidants which can cure gastric ulcers caused due to the imbalance of mucous levels in the gastric tract.
+- Bael is a wood apple.
+Bael contains phenolic compounds filled with antioxidants, which can cure gastric ulcers caused due to the imbalance of mucous levels in the gastric tract.
 It is used for all digestive issues and is known to relieve constipation and diarrhea.

-Shatavari is translated as “having 100 roots” and also “she who possesses 100 husbands” (for its reputation for supporting reproductive health).
+- Shatavari is translated as “having 100 roots” and also “she who possesses 100 husbands” (for its reputation for supporting reproductive health).
 The root is soothing to the digestive tract and has long been used as a digestive tonic.
 It is in the same family as asparagus.

-Cinnamon bark is a highly regarded ancient spice that was once more valuable than gold.
+- Cinnamon bark is a highly regarded ancient spice that was once more valuable than gold.
 (When gold was abundant and cinnamon was not.)
 A carminative, it can either prevent formation of gas in the gastrointestinal tract or facilitate the expulsion of said gas and combat flatulence.
 It improves digestion, absorption of nutrients and improves elimination overall.

-Nutsedge is a common weed!
-The root is used is used traditionally in Ayurveda to stimulate appetite, to soothe the stomach, and to kill digestive parasites.
+- Nutsedge is a common weed!
+The root is used is used traditionally in Ayurveda to stimulate appetite, to soothe the stomach and to kill digestive parasites.

-Indian trumpet flower is also known as Midnight horror (because it blooms at night, and is pollinated by bats) and broken bones plant (because when its large leaf stalks wither and fall off the tree and collect near the base of the trunk, it appears to look like a pile of broken bones).
-It’s bark and roots strengthen digestion.
+- Indian trumpet flower is also known as midnight horror (because it blooms at night, and is pollinated by bats) and broken bones plant (because when its large leaf stalks wither and fall off the tree and collect near the base of the trunk, it appears to look like a pile of broken bones).
+Its bark and roots strengthen digestion.

-- Enjoy HANAH ONE between meals
+- Enjoy HANAH ONE between meals.

 - Meditate.
-If you are new to meditation, begin with 20 minutes upon waking.
+If you are new to meditation, begin with 10 minutes upon waking.
 Simply sit tall with a straight spine, close your eyes and breath long and slow deep breaths through your nose.
 When your mind wanders, gently bring your focus back to your breath.
 Release expectations.
 You are doing it right.
 With time, you will see subtle results, but don’t expect samadhi (meditative state of bliss or oneness with the universe) overnight, or ever, for that matter.
 Just sit.

 - Move.
 Take a walk, practice yoga, jump on a trampoline with your children, toss a frisbee around with a friend, whatever gets you moving.

 - Eat your largest meal of the day at lunch.
 Chew slowly and completely.
-Put your phone down or shut your computer, and focus only on your meal.
+Put your phone down or shut your computer and focus only on your meal.
 Be grateful.

 - Choose fermented and cultured food and drinks as often as possible.
 Delicious examples are raw sauerkrauts and kombucha or kefir drinks.